IBM/number-crunching-python-tutorial/3-DEVELOP.md

             return jsonify(result=2 * number)
     ```
 1. Commit your changes to the `requirements.txt`, `Pipfile`, `server/__init__.py` and `math.py` files.
-1. Sync your commits with the GitHub Enterprise repository.
+1. Sync your commits with the GitHub repository.
 1. Track the deployment progress in the **Continuous Delivery Pipeline**.

 ## Exploring the Swagger API documentation